-It takes a continued investment of focus, resources and time to build mobilisation teams and engagement cultures.
-We created a checklist leaders and practitioners at Greenpeace can use to help do just that.
-We think it may be useful to you, also.
+It takes a continued investment of focus, resources and time to build strong mobilisation teams and engagement cultures.
+We created this checklist to help leaders and practitioners at Greenpeace do just that.
+We think it may be useful to you as well.
 Take this list to your teams and identify gaps and surface areas for growth and development.
 Or draw inspiration from the list and start your own Mod Mob checklist.

 — Your friends at the MobLab

 The Role of Mobilisation

 Mobilisation starts with a strong vision of where we want to go, and to be effective at engaging people we need to have a clear and credible vision of the role people will play in making change happen.